Chateauneuf du Pape

 The first cave turned out to be the local tourist centre, and while the wines very good, I did have a sense of ‘shunting the tourists through’ without much attention.

 Our experience at the second was very different.
 The proprietor did not speak any English, and we spoke very bad French, but this did not seem to be a problem to any of us.
 We had a lovely tasting of some superb wines.
-We learned all about the aging process, what goes into the blends, and even ended up discussing the use of sulpher in the wine – all in French!
+We learned all about the ageing process, what goes into the blends, and even ended up discussing the use of sulphar in the wine – all in French!
 This was with much gesturing and scribbling on paper.
 It was a fantastic tasting, and we even managed to buy some non-appellation wines at a really good price.

 While the wines we tasted were really fantastic, the good French wines are very expensive, even in France.
 The cheaper Chateauneuf du Pape wines started at about 20 euros, which is about R160.
 For R160 you can get some really fantastic wines.